rafamadriz/friendly-snippets/README.md

 # Friendly Snippets

+This is an experimental fork for project [rafamadriz/friendly-snippets](https://github.com/rafamadriz/friendly-snippets)

 Snippets collection for a set of different programming languages.

 The only goal is to have one community driven repository for all kinds of